Death and inheritance in Denmark

 Repatriation of the deceased

 A laissez-passer document is required to transport a coffin containing a deceased person across national borders.
-Laissez-passer is however not necessary for transport between the Faroe Islands and Denmark, or to or from Bornholm via Sweden.
+Laissez-passer is not however necessary for transport between the Faroe Islands and Denmark, or to or from Bornholm via Sweden.
 Between Greenland and Denmark, laissez-passer is required.
-Laissez-passer is not required if the deceased person has been cremated in the country where he or she died, and is subsequently transported to his or her home country in an urn.
+Laissez-passer is not required if the deceased person has been cremated in the country where he or she died, and the ashes are subsequently transported to his or her home country in an urn.

 In Denmark, laissez-passer is issued by the Danish Patient Safety Authority.